Dual Career Research

 Meanwhile, Loughborough University’s Emily Deason, has completed the first year of her PhD, a systematic review of the literature available on on dual career.

-The initative provides a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
-The three institutions are working with four schools respectively, and a total of approximately 50 talented student-athletes.
+The initiative provides a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
+The four institutions are working with four schools respectively, and a total of approximately 50 talented student-athletes.

 All athletes benefitting from the project have been identified as at the talent level for their age, and show potential in Olympic or Paralympic sports that are not traditionally supported in the schools’ sports programmes.
 Teaching provides students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.